 Could Be Better

-- −No Wi-Fi or app connectivity
+- −No Wi-Fi connectivity

 2. Best for CO2 Monitoring: Aranet4 Home